Sunday, May 25, 2014

 In the week of run-up to Pole Day, I was back in Tower Terrace, stopwatch and camera, MAYBE a beer with a hot dog during the breaks in the action.
 (Hot dogs were about ALL you could eat at the track back in those days, unless of course you brought your own.)
 Another roll of film or two.

 On Pole Day, we were parked early in turn 1's infamous Snakepit.
-We'd picked out a spot close to the center of the south chute, laid out blankets, coolers, even a pup tent.
+We'd picked out a spot close to the center of the south chute, laid out blankets, coolers, and even a pup tent.
 We were well into the cooler (and the Kentucky Fried Chicken) by the time practice got started.
 Almost as soon as the practice got started, we heard what sounded like a "chirp" and caught a glimpse of Art Pollard losing it.
 You could tell by the reaction of the crowd that it was serious.
 I grabbed the transistor radio and turned on WIBC to get their coverage.
 Even in my inebriated state, I felt the air go out of the Speedway.

 Shortly thereafter, Tom Carnegie confirmed the worst, "Ladies and Gentlemen, it is with deepest regret...."

 The rest of that Pole Day is a blur.
 I suspect we left shortly thereafter, but frankly I do not recall.
 I had dealt with death at the Speedway first in the Eddie Sachs/Dave MacDonald tragedy in 1964.
-That was on the radio and Sid Collins so eloquently explained it to my 10 year old mind that sometimes bad things happen.
+That was on the radio and Sid Collins so eloquently explained to my 10 year old mind that sometimes bad things happen.
 Experiencing death before your very eyes, however, was quite different, somehow more personal.

 Ironically, when I got my film back from processing, the last day I'd taken pictures, I had several really good pictures of Pollard's car.
 That should have been enough warning.
-But it was just getting started.
+But I was just getting started.

 The week between Pole Day and the second weekend of qualifications, I went out there a couple of times, the highlight being one gorgeous afternoon when I had the tent out and was getting some rays and killing brain cells in turn 1.
-I was parked in the doorway to the tent, cold (probably ) Stroh's in my hand, when this guy and girl come strolling by.
+I was sitting in the doorway to the tent, cold beer (probably a Stroh's ) in my hand, when this guy and girl come strolling by.
 He had a serious camera and she was definitely NOT dressed for the Snakepit.
 He snaps off a couple of pictures of me and she steps up and starts asking questions.
 "Hi.
 I'm with the Indianapolis News.
 What's your name?"
 I told her.
 She asked what I was doing that afternoon, and I told her I was playing hooky from Butler.
 Then she asked if I was having a good time.
 I took a swig of beer and said of course.
 Then she asked, "How old are you?"
 I looked at her.
 She looked at me.
 We both looked at the beer in my hand as I said, "19."

 Right after the second weekend of qualifying, I got a call from a buddy from Atlanta: He and three of his pals were going to come to the Race.
 I had a group already that included my brother, one of his friends, a couple of my Indy friends, probably 6 or 7 of us in all, loaded into a station wagon.
 Add to that two LARGE coolers, tent, blankets, radio, enough beer to float a small battleship, and at least two buckets of KFC.

 By the time our group hit the Speedway, a steady mist was falling.
 We set up shop not far from the end of the pits in the entry to turn 1.
 I quickly discovered that Race Day in the Snakepit was wayyyy different from practice or time trials.
-When we set out first "camp" we put ourselves close to a trash can, thinking it would be easy to dump our empties as we went.
+When we set our first "camp" we put ourselves close to a trash can, thinking it would be easy to dump our empties as we went.
 What we didn't realize was that the horde of miscreants behind us would develop a habit of yelling, "Fore," and pitching their empties in the general direction of the can.
 Obviously, once this "shelling" began in earnest, we opted to move

 a few feet further away from the barrel.
 Having corrected our initial error, the full party was on.